-- During October 2020, Student Affairs conducted awareness of drug and alcohol abuse, via bulletin boards in the residence halls. - In November 2020, the Women's Center used fliers and a bulletin board to created awareness of domestic violence and provided resources. - The Women's Center created a flier with information and resources about Intimate Partner Violence. - Additionally, the Nursing Department offers training on substance abuse, to Nursing students. - Athletics does the following yearly: - o Provides information on drug and alcohol use in the operations and student athlete manual (sent to students at the beginning of the academic school year). - O The athletics compliance coordinator reviews the NCAA drug testing policy in her meeting with the student athletes at the beginning of the school year - The compliance coordinator also reviews NCAA rules regarding sports wagering in meetings with the student athletes and staff in the beginning of the year in addition to send out reminders throughout the year. - The athletic training staff sends out information to all student athletes in the beginning of the year regarding: - Counseling Center information, mandatory reporters, NCAA banned substances which includes various drug and alcohol information and the negative impacts on the body - The athletic training staff post the NCAA banned substance list on the bulletin board outside the training room - Athletes given information and access to Drug Free Sport websote - Ensures that athletics is in compliance with NCAA rules on sexual assault prevention requirements by training, posting the name and contact information for the College's Title IX Coordinator in the locker rooms and restrooms, and making appropriate inquiries about new recruits concerning Title IX misconduct at other institutions, etc.
+Additionally, the Nursing Department offers training on substance abuse to Nursing students.

+Athletics does the following yearly:

+- Provides information on drug and alcohol use in the operations and student athlete manual (sent to students at the beginning of the academic school year). - The athletics compliance coordinator reviews the NCAA drug testing policy in her meeting with the student athletes at the beginning of the school year - The compliance coordinator also reviews NCAA rules regarding sports wagering in meetings with the student athletes and staff in the beginning of the year in addition to send out reminders throughout the year.
+The athletic training staff sends out information to all student athletes in the beginning of the year regarding: Counseling Center information, NCAA banned substances which includes various drug and alcohol information and the negative impacts on the body.
+The athletic training staff post the NCAA banned substance list on the bulletin board outside the training room.
+Athletes are given information and access to Drug Free Sport website.
+Ensures that athletics is following NCAA rules on sexual assault prevention requirements by training, posting the name and contact information for the College's Title IX Coordinator in the locker rooms and restrooms, and making appropriate inquiries about new recruits concerning Title IX Coordinator misconduct at other institutions. - On August 2, 2023, the Vice President of Student Affairs conducted FERPA training for the Athletics Department.